Get a quote

 Protect your home with coverage that could save you over $980 every year.

-If you receive a home insurance refund check, here are some common pitfalls and mistakes to avoid.
+If you receive a home insurance refund check, you should NOT:

-• Waiting too long to deposit the money: Home insurance refund checks are usually only valid for a certain amount of time, often between 90 and 180 days.
-If you forget to deposit the check or take too long to forward the check to your lender, it’s possible that the check could expire.
-In this case, you would need to request a new check from the insurance company, which could take a few weeks or longer.
+• Wait too long to deposit the money: Home insurance refund checks typically expire within a certain amount of time, often between 90 and 180 days.
+If you wait too long to forward or deposit the check, it may be voided.
+In this case, you would need to request a new check from the insurance company, which could take a few weeks or longer and trigger issues with your mortgage.

-• Assuming your coverage is unchanged: One of the most common misconceptions about home insurance refund checks is that the check is free money.
-In reality, receiving a refund often means your policy has been canceled or your coverage has changed.
+• Assume your coverage is unchanged: A home insurance refund check often means your policy was canceled or adjusted.
 If you don’t get in touch with your insurance company, it’s possible that you could be uninsured or underinsured and not realize it.

 How refund checks impact escrow accounts and mortgage payments